javabr/javabr-logging/README.md

 }
 ```

-## How to use it:
+## How to Use it:

-### Build & install component in your exchange:
+### Build & Install the Component in Your Exchange:

-1. In the pom.xml, replace groupId ORGANIZATION_ID by your own mule organization id.
+1. In the pom.xml, replace ORGANIZATION_ID with your own Mule organization ID.

 <img width="358" alt="image" src="https://github.com/javabr/javabr-logging/assets/1243385/384febc6-7972-4c8b-b545-a25f2ba12003">

-To something like:
+Example:

 <img width="494" alt="image" src="https://github.com/javabr/javabr-logging/assets/1243385/41ec9ada-bb99-405b-8906-c2014d2b3d2e">

-2. Package and deploy javabr-logging artifact to your exchange:
+2. Package and deploy the javabr-logging artifact to your exchange:

    ```
    mvn clean deploy